A 3-Step Plan For When Anxiety Strikes

 - Keeping your left nostril closed, exhale fully

 - Repeat 5-10 cycles

-Other relaxation techniques include grounding exercises, mudras, acupressure, tapping, and using specific essential oils.
+There are other things you can do to calm your body as well, like grounding exercises, mudras, acupressure, tapping, and using specific essential oils.

 - Be Mindful

 Mindfulness is often a misunderstood concept.
 Frequently thought of as synonymous with meditation, mindfulness simply means non-judgemental observation.

 Approaching our anxiety without judgment allows us to take a step back and look at it rationally.
 It lets us accept it as part of the human experience—without labeling it as “bad” or “weak,” and creating additional anxiety about how we deal with stress as a result.

 Meditation is one path to mindfulness, but in a stressful situation, we can practice mindfulness by simply observing what’s going on in the body and the mind, without judging it.

 It’s pretty hard to be mindful when your mind is racing and your body is tense though.
 That’s why step one is so important.
 Once you’ve relaxed your body some, you’re able to switch out of your reptilian brain, useful for stressful situations only, into your more rational mammalian brain.